Holiday inspiration currently loading...

 Away from birdlife, Fair Isle is home to a staggering selection of flowering plants, with some 250 species, many of distinct rarity.
 And the island has been subject to intense archaeological study over the years, with evidence of human habitation stretching back 5000 years, many of the sites accessible to visitors, easily reached on foot amidst some of the most dramatic scenery in the UK.

-And let’s not forget Fair Isle’s most famous cultural contribution – its knitwear.
+Not forgetting what is perhaps Fair Isle’s most famous cultural contribution – its knitwear.
 Practical, hardwearing, stylish, achingly fashionable, and in terms of authenticity, available only from Fair Isle producers.

 Day Five – Return to Shetland Mainland

-Your Hotel in Scalloway
+Your Hotel in South Shetland

 Day Six –a Day’s Exploration in Southern Mainland